Alexander III of Scotland: Death

+Richard Oram has challenged the picture of plenty during the reign of Alexander painted by Wyntoun, pointing out that at that time climatic conditions were deteriorating after the Medieval Climate Anomaly.

 In 1886, a monument to Alexander III was erected at the approximate location of his death in Kinghorn.

 Legend

 Raphael Holinshed, in his oft-fanciful history of England in Holinshed's Chronicles, stated that at Alexander III's wedding to Yolande de Dreux, "a creature resembling death, naked of flesh & lire, with bare bones right dreadfull to behold" appeared at the end of a dance and caused it to be hurriedly concluded.
 This was, in tradition, an omen of death.

 A similar account is given in Walter Bower's Scotichronicon, a figure that "seemed to glide like a ghost rather than walk on feet" supposedly appeared amidst a group performing Scottish sword dances.